hoster786/hoster786.github.io/BOOK_MANIFEST_UPDATE_GUIDE.md

 # Book Manifest Update Guide

-This guide will help you update the book list and manifest for the Deen Mastery Digital Library.
+This guide will help you update the book list and manifest for the Nadwa.ai Digital Library.

 ## Overview